vercel/commerce/framework/commercelayer/README.md

 # Commerce Layer Provider

-⚠️ Please note that this provider is still a work in progress.
+⚠️ This provider is still a work in progress.

 Before getting started, you should do the following: